Notifications from Aflac

 Group AD&D insurance is a workplace benefit employers can offer employees.
 This kind of coverage tends to cost less than individual AD&D insurance since the risk is spread across more individuals.
 Additionally, you can have premiums deducted from your paycheck to make payments more manageable.
 Some employers may cover all employee premiums.
 To get this type of coverage, you simply select it when enrolling in your benefits plan if your employer offers it.

 Keep in mind that group AD&D insurance may offer fewer choices in terms of coverage and policy terms.
-The benefit may also be lower.
+The benefits may also be lower.

 Individual AD&D insurance